Procurement lead time: Definition, formula, and how to reduce it

 - Post-processing (shipping and receiving) takes 5 days

 In industries with complex procurement needs, lead time can be significantly longer.
-Effective forecasting and supplier collaboration help mitigate potential delays and ensure better procurement planning.
+Effective forecasting and supplier collaboration help mitigate potential delays and facilitate more effective procurement planning.

-For example, a manufacturer sourcing specialized machine parts from an international supplier may experience:
+For example, here’s what a manufacturer sourcing specialized machine parts from an international supplier might experience:

 - Pre-processing (supplier negotiation, compliance approvals) takes 5 days